 At Infiniti, we back everything we build.
-So we are proud that every Infiniti is protected by some of the best New Vehicle Limited Warranties, including 4-year/60,000-mile Basic coverage.
-All 2013 models also feature 6-year/70,000-mile Powertrain coverage.
+So we are proud that every Infiniti is protected by some of the best New Vehicle Limited Warranties, including 4-year/60,000-mile (whichever comes first) Basic coverage.

+All 2014 models also feature 72 month/70,000-mile (whichever comes first)Powertrain coverage.